TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 ## Picking Frequencies
-Obviously, picking a frequency is the initial and fundamental step in designing a *radio project* - for *two* reasons:
+Picking a frequency is the initial and fundamental step in designing a *radio project* - for *two* reasons:

 * **Legal:** you *must* pick a frequency that is *legal to use* in your country.
 Else, you may be *interfering* with other services, and may become *liable* for damages you cause.
 In addition, (severe) legal punishment is possible even if the risk of ham and detection *may be* low with *low emission* devices.
 * **Technical:** when you have the *choice* of multiple *legal* frequencies, your *use case* determines which one to choose.
 The *lower* a radio frequency is the better can it pass buildings (walls, doors).
-The *higher* a frequency is the more does it behave like *light* and needs a *free line of sight* between sender and receiver.
+The *higher* a frequency the more does it behave like *light* and needs a *free line of sight*.
 For example, if you live in a densly populated city in *Europe*, the *433MHz* band can pass buildings better than the *815MHz* band.
-If you'd like to set up a *data transmission* with free *line of sight*, the *815MHz* band works better (lower noise).
+If you'd like to set up a *data transmission* with free *line of sight*, the *815MHz* band works better (because of lower interference from other services in the same band).

 ### Legal Considerations
-Most countries designate frequency ranges for *free public use*, and we all use these frequencies every day: *hearing aids*, *wireless microphones*, *garage door openers*, *wireless door bells* etc. all use these frequencies.
+Most countries designate frequency ranges for *free public use*.
+We all use these frequencies every day: *hearing aids*, *wireless microphones*, *garage door openers*, *wireless door bells* etc.

-In almost every region of the world, *band plans* exist that allocate frequency ranges for  *license-free* radio communications.
+In almost every region of the world, *band plans* exist that *allocate* frequency ranges and *regulate* the use of such frequencies.

-> [!NOTE]
-> In addition to *regional* frequency bands (see below), there are *global* standards for *WiFi*: *2.4GHz* and *5GHz*.
-While there may be slight variations in the channel use, the *WiFi* frequencies can be used almost anywhere on this planet.
+Here are *band plans* that contain frequency ranges for  *license-free* radio communications.

 To check your region, you first need to know the *license plan(s)* in effect.
 Here is a list with examples showing the most commonly used *band plans*: